Tantra (album)

 Tantra is the second studio album by American rapper and singer Yung Bleu.
 It was released through Empire Distribution and Moon Boy University on November 11, 2022.
 The album contains guest appearances from Fivio Foreign, Zayn, Nicki Minaj, Kelly Rowland, French Montana, Lucky Daye, Lil Wayne, Ty Dolla Sign, and Ne-Yo.
-Production was handled by a variety of record producers, such as Bleu himself, Murda Beatz, Jerry Lang II, Robby Hale, Teldrick Smith, and Preme, among others.
+Production was handled by a variety of record producers, including Bleu himself, Murda Beatz, Jerry Lang II, Synco, Robby Hale, Teldrick Smith, and Preme, among others.

 Background

-In an interview with iHeartRadio, Bleu explained his reasoning for why he chose tantra as the title of the album, saying that he had been "reading things about the Moon and my sign.
+In an interview with iHeartRadio, Bleu explained his reasoning behind choosing tantra as the title of the album, stating that he had been "reading things about the Moon and my sign.
 It's really called 'Moon Magic' and it's like some spiritual stuff so I been reading into it.
 I wanted it to be called something that people ain’t really know so they could read into it and find out about it. … certain little key things about spirituality and the moon."